Deli Ham Banh Mi

 Heat oven to 400F / 204C.

 Toss broccoli with oil, ground coriander, and some salt and pepper.
 Spread out on a sheet pan.

 Roast broccoli, shaking the pan halfway through cooking, until golden and tender, 20 to 30 minutes (depending on the size of the florets).

-Assemble lettuce wraps by filling them with ham, pickles, and cilantro.
-Top with spicy lime mayo.
+Assemble sandwiches by spreading them with Sriracha mayo and filling them with ham, pickles, and cilantro.

 Squeeze lime juice (portion for broccoli) over roasted broccoli.

-Serve lettuce wraps with broccoli on the side.
+Serve sandwiches with broccoli on the side.
 Enjoy!